coderefinery/ase-workshop-2019/ase-talk.md

 ???
 - Outside-In Programming vs Inside-Out Programming

 ---

+# Quality Code is Assertive

+* The opposite is inquisitive: *Don't be so inquisitive.
+It's none of your buisness.*
+* Software objects should not be inquisitive; they should be authorative
+  - in charge  of them self.

+???
+- Martin Fowler (Refactoring: Improving Design of Exisiting Code, refers to "feature envy" or "inappropriate intimacy".
+This code smells related to lack of assertiveness.
+- Behavior end up in wrong places - multiple object must remain in sync to achieve the correct results.

+---

+# Quality Code is Nonredundant

+---
 # Pair programming and Test Driven Development
 "TDD supported with pair programming is a natural fit.
 Learning TDD is